 Shipping containers are prohibited in all of the following zones:

-To search the zoning for properties in Whistler use the GIS Mapping Tool.
+To search the zoning for properties in Whistler use the Whistler Map.

 Shipping containers may be placed: